Mouchnino/moneyguru/help/en/basics.rst

 * **Not Reconciled:** Show only transactions having no reconciled entry.

 **From** and **To** cells have a little |basics_show_account_arrow| at their right.
 Similarly to the Net Worth and Profit views, you can click on it to show the account displayed in the cell (if, for transactions having more than 2 splits, there's more than one account in the cell, the first account is shown).

+The **Modification Time** column shows the time at which the transaction was last modificated.
+This value is useful for finding mistakes you may have made in past edits.
+Your totals are wrong and you don't know why?
+Sort your transaction by Modification Time to double-check if you've made a mistake in recent edits.

 Account
 -------